Keploy vs Mockito

 Mockito mocks the repository interface directly, letting you test service logic without any database.
 This is faster and more focused, ideal for verifying business logic in isolation at the class level.

-Looking for a Mockito Alternative?
+Looking for a Mockito alternative?